aurelien-riv/ariviere.github.io/_posts/2019-12-15-use-custom-namespaces-and-magento.markdown

 There is no real issue with repositories neither.
 All of them have a discernible class name, so you can import several of them without a class name collision.
 However, in order to clearly separate their roles, I use to put them in a Model\Repository namespace.

 Collection has an awful class name: you cannot import several collections on the same file without aliasing, which happens way more often than importing a model along with its resource.
 Plus, once imported, you simply don't know the most important thing: a collection of what?
 So, let stop the mess and renaming them Model\Collection\ModelnameCollection, so that everything becomes clear.
+If you want to use getResourceCollection (which is deprecated) from the model class, you'll have to give the entity the new FQCN of your Collection class, by calling \_setResourceModel, for instand in the \_construct method of your entity.

 In a nutshell:
 ```